timmarinin/y-or-n/README.md

 ## Options

-y-or-n supports few options that you can pass in a second arguments, like this:
+y-or-n supports few options that you can pass as a second argument, like this:

 ```
 const yorn = require('y-or-n')